Frequently Asked Questions About Our Acupuncture Services

 adjunctive techniques, such as cupping, bodywork, electro stimulation, gua sha,

 or heat therapy, if necessary.
-This may take 60 to 75 minutes but is necessary
+This may take about 60 minutes but is necessary

 to create an individualized treatment plan that addresses your unique health